 Bike Lane Signs & Markings (MUTCD)

-This is from the MUTCD but I lumped it in here because I thought it was interesting: as of the current MUTCD (Dec 2009, as of this writing), the R3-17 signs are not mandatory, section 9B.04: “If used, Bike Lane signs and plaques should be used in advance of the upstream end of the bicycle lane…”.
+I lumped MUTCD references to bike lanes here in this article because I thought it was interesting: as of the current MUTCD (Dec 2009, as of this writing), the R3-17 signs are not mandatory, section 9B.04: “If used, Bike Lane signs and plaques should be used in advance of the upstream end of the bicycle lane…”.
 It used to say “Bicycle Lane signs shall be used in advance…”

 This is surprising to some, including me.
 The thinking is, apparently, that the ground markings are the important piece.
-Here is a nice presentation-style document outlining all bike+ped oriented changes in the 2009 MUTCD, bikes are part 9.
+Pedbikeinfo.org has a nice presentation-style document outlining all bike+ped oriented changes in the 2009 MUTCD, bikes are part 9.

 For more explanation, see bicycle (part 9) related FAQs.